 Even in states that allow consideration of a collateral source, some payors may accept a percentage of charges as a flat rate for reimbursement, which may not represent the UCR charges nationally or regionally.
 An analysis of UCR vs. percentage of bill may be important to determine a true customary value based on the market.

-In courts where no collateral source may be used as a basis for determining health care costs, Fee for Service Medicine will continue to be a method by which medical costs may be determined using the Usual Customary and Reasonable (UCR) method based on customary charge rates, rather than net net reimbursement rates from insurance.
-In situations where one side is unfairly inflating or deflating medical costs, a neutral party who can articulate UCR methods such as a credible expert witness may be helpful.
+In courts where no collateral source may be used as a basis for determining health care costs, Fee for Service Medicine will continue to be a method by which medical costs may be determined using the Usual Customary and Reasonable (UCR) method.
+This is based on common charge rates, rather than net reimbursement rates from insurance.
+In situations where one side is unfairly inflating or deflating medical costs, a neutral party who can explain UCR methods, such as a credible expert witness, may be helpful.

-I’ve been retained as an expert witness in cases where state laws are rendered convoluted after enactment of the federal Affordable Care Act.
+I’ve been retained as an expert witness in cases where state laws have become complicated after enactment of the federal Affordable Care Act.
 It appears to me that Collateral Source rules are one of those areas.

 Unresolved Issues and Misunderstandings about Obamacare

-Because the American Health Care Act failed, there will continue to be questions about some open issues with Obamacare including:
+Because the American Health Care Act failed, there will continue to be questions about issues with Obamacare including:

-- OOPM (see above) caps expenses for health care consumers, but does nothing to cap the actual cost of care to insurance companies including Federal and State payors such as Medicare and Medicaid.
+- OOPM (see above) caps expenses for health care consumers.
+Yet, it does nothing to cap the actual cost of care to insurance companies including Federal and State payors such as Medicare and Medicaid.

-- Lack of competition or monopolies by insurers in certain markets due to lack of participation by health insurers in some State Exchanges.
-It is a common misunderstanding that if insurance isn’t offered on the exchanges that it cannot be purchased via brokers “off-exchange.”
+- The lack of competition in certain markets.
+This is due to lack of participation by health insurers in some State Exchanges.
+A common misunderstanding is that if insurance isn’t offered on the exchanges, it cannot be purchased via brokers “off-exchange.”
 In fact, it can.
-May qualified health plans under the ACA can be purchased via other methods than an insurance exchange.
+Many qualified health plans under the ACA can be purchased via other methods than an insurance exchange.
 Another reason to shop for your insurance off-exchange is the network of health care providers included in the plan.
 In some cases, health insurance companies are controlling their costs by limiting the provider networks for exchange plans.
-Deductibles and drug coverage may also be better in off-exchange plans.
+Additionally, deductibles and drug coverage may be better in off-exchange plans.

-- Unresolved issues with respect to a mandate in the ACA specifying that the Administration consult with the National Association of Insurance Commissioners (NAIC) about standards to enable insurance companies and their subsidiaries to compete across state lines.
+- Issues in respect to a mandate in the ACA specifying that the Administration consult with the National Association of Insurance Commissioners (NAIC) about standards to allow insurance companies and their subsidiaries to compete across state lines.

-- Sustainability of Federal funds and the fiscal issues of continuing to fund Medicaid expansion indefinitely.
-Medicaid expansion was funded between 2014 and 2016 100% by the Federal Government under the ACA.
-Beginning in 2017 states pay 10% and the federal Federal Government pays 90% or more of Medicaid expansion.
-The American Health Care Act proposed to terminate Medicaid expansion in 2020.
+- The fiscal issues of continuing to fund Medicaid expansion indefinitely.
+Under the ACA, the Federal government funded the expansion 100% between 2014 and 2016.
+Beginning in 2017, states will pay 10% and the Federal Government pays 90% or more of Medicaid expansion.
+The American Health Care Act proposed to end the expansion in 2020.

-- Complex Merit-based Incentive Payment System (MIPS) and MACRA formulas for calculating incentive payments to doctors and hospitals, quality of care measures and reimbursement for care will be costly for the industry to implement.
+- Merit-based Incentive Payment System (MIPS) and MACRA formulas for calculating incentive payments to doctors and hospitals, quality of care measures and payment for care will be costly for the industry to put in effect.

 How Could the Trump Administration Weaken the ACA?

 It is now likely that the repeal and replace the ACA opportunity is gone.
-But by making changes to the law through waivers and rule changes, the ACA could morph into a new set of standards.
-Medicaid waivers have been used for years in all 50 states to provide more generous coverage for people with disabilities, for example.
-As noted by the Kaiser Family foundation, the American Health Care Act bill called for changes to Medicaid that could have affected nonelderly adults with disabilities.
-Some nonelderly adults with disabilities have gained Medicaid eligibility through the ACA’s expansion, and the House bill called for eliminating the expansion’s enhanced federal matching funds.
-Executive orders and other waivers could still accomplish this, even though the American Health Care Act did not pass.
+However, by making changes to the law through waivers and rule changes, the ACA could morph into a new set of standards.
+For example, Medicaid waivers have been used for years in all 50 states to provide more generous coverage for people with disabilities.
+As noted by the Kaiser Family foundation, the American Health Care Act bill called for changes to Medicaid that could have affected non-elderly adults with disabilities.
+Some non-elderly adults with disabilities have gained Medicaid eligibility through the ACA’s expansion.
+Yet, the House bill called for ending the expansion’s enhanced federal matching funds.
+Executive orders and other waivers can still accomplish this, even though the American Health Care Act did not pass.

 Our View: What is the flaw in Both the ACA and the AHCA in Terms of Controlling Healthcare Costs?

-Neither the ACA or the AHCA in our opinion dealt with the heart of the issue – the lack of transparency in healthcare pricing and billing which prevents health care consumers from choosing based on real quality, price, and outcomes.
+In our opinion, neither the ACA or the AHCA dealt with the heart of the issue – the lack of transparency in healthcare pricing and billing.
+This issue prevents health care consumers from choosing based on real quality, price, and outcomes.
 (See Secretary Tom Price Explains American Health Care Act ) Instead, both Acts focus on shopping for insurance.
 Health insurance increases the money supply and causes inflation, just as student loans have caused the cost of college tuitions to rise over 1,000% since 1980.
 Student loan debt in the United States grew to over $1.2 trillion and tuition increases continued at nearly triple the rate of inflation, according to a CNN report.
-That is approximately a third of the entire spend on healthcare and it is rising at a higher rate than healthcare inflation.
-It is not surprising that conservative Republicans may want to curtail Medicaid because of this, even though it covered more of the people who can least afford healthcare, since it increases utilization of care and inflation.
-The conundrum is that if a healthcare consumer has no stake in whether they spend the money for health care services because they believe it is all paid for by Medicaid (which usually covers 100% of medical costs and is therefore ‘free’ to the poorest in America), and there is limited oversight as to how health care dollars are billed, it creates huge opportunities for abuse of the system and ever increasing costs that taxpayers must cover.
+That is approximately a third of the entire spending on healthcare and it is rising at a higher rate than healthcare inflation.
+It is not surprising that conservative Republicans may want to reduce Medicaid because of this.
+Even though it covered more of the people who can least afford healthcare, it increases the usage of care and inflation.
+The dilemma is that if a healthcare consumer believes that all health care services are paid for by Medicaid, they have no stake in whether they spend the money for those services.
+To add to the situation, there is limited oversight as to how health care dollars are billed.
+As a result, it creates huge opportunities for abuse of the system and ever increasing costs that taxpayers must cover.

 Current Strategies Available to Plaintiffs to Mitigate their Costs

-Byzantine rules on medical coding and billing, limited enforcement and oversight of accurate documentation to support medical coding makes it easier for bad actors in the healthcare system to commit fraud.
-Collusion between some lawyers and health care providers cause $billions in waste each year.
+Complex rules on medical coding and billing, limited enforcement and oversight of accurate documentation to support medical coding makes it easier for bad actors in the healthcare system to commit fraud.
+Billions of dollars are wasted each year due to collusion between some lawyers and health care providers.
 Much of healthcare medical coding, billing and pricing is so complex that few understand how it works.
-Consumers do have access to public pricing data, which can be used to mitigate their own costs.
-One can Google ‘cost of a knee replacement” and find web sites with pricing data.
-Also, though insurance is not perfect, health care payors are sophisticated in their ability to examine whether a procedure is medically necessary and what the costs should be in a certain geographic setting.
-Plaintiffs with insurance should use it when seeking care or considering how to pay for care.
-These strategies are important considerations for litigants whether they are advocating for higher or lower valuations for medical procedures.
+However, consumers do have access to public pricing data, which can be used to ease their own costs.
+For example, one can Google ‘cost of a knee replacement” and find web sites with pricing data.
+Although insurance is not perfect, health care payors are skilled at examining the medical necessity of a procedure and the acceptable cost within a geographic setting.
+Those with insurance should use it when seeking care or considering how to pay for care.
+These strategies are important considerations for litigants, whether they are advocating for higher or lower costs for medical procedures.

 What Payors, Providers, Employers and Government Could Do to Stem Waste and Fraud

-Similar to the options now available to consumers via the Internet, modern electronic analytic capabilities are available to business and government to scan for wasteful spending and fraud.
-But the industry still uses methods from the 1970s – randomly sampling faxed medical records from a very small sample in the hope of detecting fraud.
-The data is there – but it is key to understand how to access it, structure it, and define meaning from it to make better decisions.
-If we sample all of the data, which could be done, we could quickly find the outliers (meaning the inappropriate, wasteful and fraudulent spending) so that we increase the likelihood that we are only spending money on healthcare that is going to do some good.
+Similar to the options now available to consumers via the Internet, modern analytic capabilities are available to business and government to scan for wasteful spending and fraud.
+However, the industry still uses methods from the 1970s.
+The outdated methods consist of sampling faxed medical records from a tiny sample in hope of finding fraud.
+The data is there, but it is key to understand how to access it, structure it, and use it to make better decisions.
+We would quickly find the inappropriate, wasteful and fraudulent spending if we sampled all of the data.
+By using this method, we increase the chance that we are only spending money on healthcare that is going to do some good.